instructlab/dev-docs/docs/sdg/sdg-refactor.md

 # Refactor preprocessing and postprocessing in SDG

+## Goals

+We want to modularize the parts of the codebase that deal with the data augmentation phase of the end to end workflow.
+In order to modularize it effectively, we need to identify and distinguish pre-processing, data generation, and post-processing.
+Each of these elements need to be located somewhere.
+This document discusses pros and cons of different options and proposes specific conclusions.

 ## Context

 The existing synthetic data generation (SDG) repository includes several related pieces of functionality: